quicwg/multipath/draft-ietf-quic-multipath.md

 to avoid transmission pauses.
-Simultaneous path usage generally, however, needs more consideration than specified in this document to avoid negative performance impacts, e.g. when stream data is distributed over multiple paths with different delays.
+Simultaneous path usage generally, however, needs more consideration than specified in this document to avoid negative performance impacts, e.g., when stream data is distributed over multiple paths with different delays.

 ## Conventions and Definitions {#definition}